The Tokenization Revolution: What Every REI Needs to Know

 • Picking specific assets matters to you — not a blind pool like a REIT

-• A 3-5 year illiquid hold doesn't keep you up at night
+• A 3-5 year illiquid hold doesn't bother you

-• Your active portfolio is maxed and you want passive diversification
+• Your active portfolio is full and you want passive diversification

-It doesn't make sense if you need liquidity, if you're chasing yield without reading the operating agreement, or if you think blockchain eliminates investment risk.
+It doesn't fit if you need liquidity, if you're chasing yield without reading the operating agreement, or if you think blockchain eliminates investment risk.

 The Bottom Line

 Tokenization is real.
 The deals are real.
 The SEC oversight is real.
-But the liquidity promises aren't fully baked yet, and the platforms are still maturing.
-It's a 2027-2028 story that's selling you a 2025 ticket.
+But liquidity promises aren't fully baked, and the platforms are still maturing.

 My take: allocate 5-8% of your portfolio if you're curious.
 Use platforms with SEC-registered offerings.
 Read the operating agreement — every word.
 And keep the bulk of your capital in deals you can touch, drive by, and manage with your own team.